 PolyJet – Material Jetting

-Stratasys PolyJet technology, jets ultra-thin layers of photopolymer material onto the build tray, very similar to a standard inkjet printer and each layer is immediately cured by a UV light.
-The gel-like support material is available for complex geometrical parts which can be easily removed by hand or by using an aqua blast or water jetting.
+Stratasys PolyJet technology jets ultra-thin layers of photopolymer material onto the build tray, similar to a standard inkjet printer.
+Each layer is immediately cured by a UV light.
+The gel-like support material is available for complex geometrical parts, easily removed by hand or using an aqua blast or water jetting.

-Many pieces of literature refer to material Jetting technology as ‘PolyJet’, mainly due to the fact that PolyJet is the first-ever material jetting technology printer introduced (First introduced by Object and later bought by Stratasys).
+Many pieces of literature refer to material Jetting technology as ‘PolyJet’, mainly because PolyJet is the first-ever material jetting technology printer introduced (First introduced by Object and later bought by Stratasys).

 How does PolyJet material jetting technology work?

-After the common steps of how additive manufacturing works, in where the 3D CAD model is converted to layer-based information, it’s ready to be printed.
+After the common steps of how additive manufacturing works, in which the 3D CAD model is converted to layer-based information, it’s ready to be printed.

 A schematic of a simple Material Jetting or PolyJet process is shown in the figure below to help describe the material jetting method.

-- As shown in the above schematic, PolyJet printers have print heads, build chamber, material container and UV Curing light
+- As shown in the above schematic, PolyJet printers have print heads, a build chamber, a material container and UV Curing light.

 - This process continues until the part has finished printing